MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-azure-309.md

 > [!IMPORTANT]
 > To use Application Insights within Unity, you need to import the DLL for it, along with the Newtonsoft DLL.
 There is currently a known issue in Unity which requires plugins to be  reconfigured after import.
 These steps (4 - 7 in this section) will no longer be required after the bug has been resolved.

-To import Application Insights into your own project, make sure you have [downloaded the '.unitypackage', containing the plugins](https://github.com/Microsoft/HolographicAcademy/raw/Azure-MixedReality-Labs/Azure%20Mixed%20Reality%20Labs/MR%20and%20Azure%20309%20-%20Application%20insights/AppInsights_LabPlugins.unitypackage).
+To import Application Insights into your own project, make sure you've [downloaded the '.unitypackage', containing the plugins](https://github.com/Microsoft/HolographicAcademy/raw/Azure-MixedReality-Labs/Azure%20Mixed%20Reality%20Labs/MR%20and%20Azure%20309%20-%20Application%20insights/AppInsights_LabPlugins.unitypackage).
 Then, do the following:

-1. Add the **.unitypackage** to Unity by using the **Assets \> Import Package \> Custom Package** menu option.
+1. Add the.unitypackage** to Unity by using the **Assets \> Import Package \> Custom Package** menu option.

 2. In the **Import Unity Package** box that pops up, ensure everything under (and including) **Plugins** is selected.